mission-focused/community/content/posts/airgap-tech-choices.md

     appendFilePath: true # to append file path to Edit link
 ---

-When you operate in an airgapped or semi-connected environment, technology decisions stop being theoretical.
+When you operate in an airgapped or semi-connected environment, technology decisions stop being expansive.

 It is no longer about which tools are shiny.
 It is about which ones will **actually work when the internet is gone**.